x86-64 Assembly

 Full overview

-Our assembly tutors deliver code with every instruction commented at the architectural level: which register it reads, which it writes, which flags it sets, why it appears at that point in the code.
-Stack frame diagrams accompany every function.
-Pipeline timing diagrams with forwarding paths and stall cycles accompany every hazard-analysis assignment.
+Our assembly tutors comment every instruction at the architectural level: which register it reads, which it writes, which flags it sets, and why it appears at that point.
+A stack-frame diagram accompanies every function.
+A pipeline timing diagram with forwarding paths and stall cycles accompanies every hazard analysis.

 Where Students Get Stuck

-Writing to rbx, r12-r15, rbp, or rsp without pushing first corrupts the caller stack on return.
-The crash surfaces 3 call sites later.
-We add push/pop pairs at function entry/exit and document which registers are touched.
+Writing rbx, r12-r15, rbp, or rsp without pushing first corrupts the caller stack on return, and the crash surfaces 3 call sites later.
+We add the push/pop pair at function entry and exit and document which registers the function touches.

-The 128 bytes below rsp may be used as scratch in leaf functions only.
-Calling anything (syscalls included) invalidates it.
+The 128 bytes below rsp are scratch space in leaf functions only.
+Calling anything, a syscall included, invalidates them.
 We allocate proper stack space with sub rsp, N before any call instruction.

-The System V AMD64 ABI requires 16-byte alignment of rsp before a call.
-Misalignment crashes SSE/AVX instructions inside the callee.
-We add a sub rsp, 8 (or similar) to align before the call.
+The System V AMD64 ABI requires rsp 16-byte aligned before a call, and a misaligned stack segfaults inside libc when an SSE or AVX instruction runs in the callee.
+We add a sub rsp, 8 (or equivalent) to realign before the call.

-RAW data hazards require forwarding or stalling; WAW and WAR do not in single-issue pipelines.
+A RAW data hazard needs forwarding or a stall; WAW and WAR hazards do not, in a single-issue pipeline.
 We draw the 5-stage diagram and label every hazard with its type and the required mitigation.

-MIPS executes the instruction after a branch unconditionally.
-Students put a nop where a useful instruction would fit.
-We move an instruction from before the branch into the delay slot for performance.
+MIPS runs the instruction after a branch unconditionally, so a nop wastes the slot and a misplaced instruction corrupts the result.
+We move a useful instruction from before the branch into the delay slot.

 How we work

-Every instruction annotated with its purpose, affected register contents, and high-level equivalent.
-Stack frame diagrams for every function showing parameter passing, callee-saved register preservation, local variable layout, and return address.
-Pipeline timing diagrams with forwarding paths and stall cycles for hazard-analysis assignments.
+Every instruction is annotated with its purpose, the register contents it changes, and the high-level equivalent.
+A stack-frame diagram per function shows parameter passing, callee-saved preservation, local-variable layout, and the return address.
+A pipeline timing diagram with forwarding paths and stall cycles accompanies every hazard analysis.

-Step 2: draft the assembly by hand on paper, name every register usage, label every basic block.
-Step 3: type it in and assemble with the course-required tool (NASM, GAS, MARS, or simulator).
-Step 4: run under gdb with set disassembly-flavor intel (or att) and step through instruction-by-instruction.
+Step 2: draft the assembly on paper, name every register usage, and label every basic block.
+Step 3: assemble with the required tool (NASM, GAS, MARS, or the simulator).
+Step 4: run under GDB with set disassembly-flavor intel (or att) and step instruction by instruction, watching the flags and the stack pointer.

-Step 5: validate against the course autograder format before delivery.
+Step 5: validate against the autograder format before delivery.

 What you receive

-Every Assembly delivery ships with the .s or .asm source files in the directory layout your course expects, a Makefile or build script matching the autograder format (Berkeley CS61C, Stanford CS107, CMU 15-213, U of T CSC258, Manchester COMP15111, NUS CS2100, IIT CS232, MARS or SPIM simulator, or QEMU), a SOLUTION.md with the design rationale and Big-O analysis per function (where applicable), and a CHECKLIST.md mapping each rubric item to where it is satisfied.
-The bundle adds a stack-frame diagram (ASCII or rendered) for every function, a pipeline timing table for hazard-analysis assignments, and a 5-bullet oral-defense brief covering the 3 most likely TA questions about your register usage or calling convention.
+Every Assembly delivery ships with the .s or .asm source files in the directory layout your assignment expects, a Makefile or build script matching the autograder format your brief specifies (a NASM or GAS build, a MARS or SPIM project, or a QEMU run target), a SOLUTION.md with the design rationale and an instruction-count or CPI analysis per function where it applies, and a CHECKLIST.md mapping each rubric item to where the code satisfies it.
+The bundle adds a stack-frame diagram (ASCII or rendered) for every function, a pipeline timing table for every hazard-analysis question, and a 5-bullet oral-defense brief covering the 3 questions a grader is most likely to ask about your register usage or calling convention.

 Advanced Topics